joseph871107/PokemonAR/Pods/Target Support Files/Pods-PokemonAR/Pods-PokemonAR-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

-## TensorFlowLiteTaskVision
+## TensorFlowLiteSwift

-Copyright 2020 The TensorFlow Authors.
+Copyright 2019 The TensorFlow Authors.
 All rights reserved.

                                  Apache License
                            Version 2.0, January 2004